Amalia Domingo Soler: Seamstress

-She finally decides to accept a pension from her father's relatives, in exchange for being the family seamstress.
-The pension will last six months, during which she continues living in the same room in which her mother died.
+Soler finally decided to accept a pension from her father's relatives, in exchange for being the family seamstress.
+The pension lasted six months, during which she continued living in the same room in which her mother died.

-Once the pension is over and without resources, she will begin travel through several cities with friends of her mother.
-This itinerary will lead Amalia to the need to look for work in Madrid, where she hopes to work as a seamstress, and for her poetry to be more valued and remunerated more than it had been until now.
+Once the pension was over and without resources, she began to travel through several cities with friends of her mother.
+This itinerary led Soler to the need to look for work in Madrid, where she hoped to work as a seamstress, and for her poetry to be more valued and remunerated more than it had been until now.

-At the beginning of the 1870s, Amalia delved into the study of Spiritism.
+At the beginning of the 1870s, Soler delved into the study of Spiritism.
 In a short time, her poetry was published in El Criterio and other spiritist magazines of the time, although she did not stop sewing to obtain sufficient income for her personal maintenance.

-After visits to Dr. Joaquín Hysern's office, she learns about the existence of the Spiritist doctrine and how it answers the questions that worried her so much about the reason for the apparent inequality between people as no theory or religion had responded rationally to these questions.
+After visits to Dr. Joaquín Hysern's office, Soler learned about the existence of the Spiritist doctrine and how it answers the questions that worried her so much about the reason for the apparent inequality between people as no theory or religion had responded rationally to these questions.

-She continues to frequent the evangelical chapel on Calatrava Street, where she goes together with her friend Engracia de Ella, and where she had managed to be known.
-She continues to hear the sermons of the evangelists who sometimes manage to convince her with her arguments, although other times, she is the one who mentally refutes them.
+She continued to frequent the evangelical chapel on Calatrava Street, where she went together with her friend Engracia de Ella, and where she had managed to be known.
+She continued to hear the sermons of the evangelists who sometimes managed to convince her with her arguments, although other times, she mentally refuted them.

-She gets a spiritist family to give her The Book of Spirits, although she can only read it for 30 minutes in the morning, resting every 20 lines.
-One morning, when she was fixing a tunic (she sews for 15 minutes at a time), she unexpectedly regains her vision, opening up a new life for her.
+She gets a spiritist family to give her The Book of Spirits, although she could only read it for 30 minutes in the morning, resting every 20 lines.
+One morning, when Soler was fixing a tunic (she sews for 15 minutes at a time), she unexpectedly regained her vision.